UmmItKin/links/README.md

    VITE_SUPABASE_ANON_KEY=your-supabase-anon-key
    ```

+4. Setup Giscus (for comments):
+   - Ensure GitHub Discussions is enabled for your repository.
+   - Create a new discussion category in your repository settings (e.g., "General" or "Announcements" – whichever you are using in your Giscus component).
+   - Update the `repoId` and `categoryId` in `src/components/Giscus.tsx` with the values corresponding to your repository and chosen category.
+You can get these from the [Giscus website](https://giscus.app).

-4. Start the development server:
+5. Start the development server:
    ```bash
    yarn run dev
    ```

-5. View your site at [http://localhost:5173](http://localhost:5173)
+6. View your site at [http://localhost:5173](http://localhost:5173)

 ## Production Build